OfficeDev/Property-Inspection-Code-Sample/PropertyManagerMyApp/README.md

 - if the subscription does not exist, the code creates it and stores it in the session.
 - if the subscription exists, but it has expired, then the code deletes it and recreates it and stores it in the session.
 - if the subscription exists and it has not expire then the code does nothing.
-- Each subscription's ExpirationDateTime is set to 2 hours from the time it is created.
+- each subscription's ExpirationDateTime is set to 2 hours from the time it is created.

 **Test and View Notifications**